Subdivision and Minor Subdivision Regulations of Moffat County

 Time Frame for Placement on the Planning Commission Agenda

 Planning Department Policy and Procedures request all applications requiring legal notification and a public hearing be completed and filed with the planning clerk no later than 15 days prior to being heard by the Planning Commission.
 Other agenda items must be filed 10 days prior to the meeting date.
-The Planning Commission meets the first Tuesday of each month, 6:30 p.m. at the Council Chamber, City Hall, 300 West Fourth Street, Craig, Colorado.
-Then Applications will be heard by the Board of County Commissioners on the second Tuesday of the month, 9:00 a.m. at the Moffat County Courthouse Commissioner's Meeting Room, 221 West Victory Way, Craig, CO 81625.
+The Planning Commission meets the first Tuesday of each month, 6:30 p.m., in the Board of County Commissioner Chambers, at the Moffat County Courthouse, 221 West Victory Way, Craig, Colorado.
+Following review by the Planning Commission, applications will be heard for final approval by the Board of County Commissioners at the next regularly scheduled Commissioner meeting (alternating Tuesdays), 9:00 a.m. at the Moffat County Courthouse Commissioner's Meeting Room, 221 West Victory Way, Craig, CO 81625.

 Please contact the Moffat County Planning Department for complete information on all zoning, and land division/ subdivision issues.